You are listening to the Sean Hannity Radio Show Podcast.

 Glad you called.

-What's going on, Kate, my buddy, my pal, my BFF, what's happening?
+What's going on, Kate, my buddy, my pal, my BFF?

 That's right.

-Well, I've got a couple of things I want to razz you on, but what I really want to say first is that I am just so pleased.
+Well, I've got a couple of things I want to raise you on, but what I really want to say first is that I am just so pleased.

 I thought Trump's speech last night was fantastical.

-He has such a great tone and tenor, and yet he was humble.
+He had such a great tone and tenor, and yet he was humble.

-He explained his process, which I really think for people like me who are constant Trumpers.
+He explained his process, which I really think for people like me who are constant Trumpers, I was a Trumper before he walked, you know, came down that escalator.

-I mean, I I know as a leader that when I tell people that we are changing the direction versus just you know telling them, but I explained the process of how I became how I came to that conclusion that it really just makes a huge difference.
+I mean, I know as a leader that when I tell people that we are changing the direction versus just telling them that I explained the process of how I came to that conclusion, that it really just makes a huge difference.

-And I really love that he in the very beginning that speech, he declared once a freak and den.
+And I really love that he, in the very beginning, that speech, he declared once a freaking game, sorry about that, that we are all amazing.

-By the way, freaking is not on the PC ban list yet, but just stay tuned a couple of more years, and we'll I'm sure that's gonna be added to the list of things we can't say.
+By the way, freaking is not on the PC ban list yet, but just stay tuned a couple of more years and I'm sure that's going to be added to the list of things we can't say.

 Yeah.